 - Run the SQL Server setup application wizard.

-- In the SQL Server Installation Center wizard, go to Maintenance > Edition Upgrade.
+- In the SQL Server Installation Center wizard, go to Installation > Upgrade from a previous version of SQL Server.

 - Enter the product key.